Meet Your Expectations With Guarantees: Beyond Worst-Case Synthesis in Quantitative Games: Truncated Sum Value Function - Shortest Path Problem

 Now consider the second gadget, called the {\em choice gadget} and depicted in Fig.~\ref{fig:ts_NPhardChoiceGadget}.
 This gadget comes after the random subset selection gadget.
 Its aim is to discriminate subsets generated by the preceding gadget based on whether or not they satisfy the upper bound $\kthSizeFct(\kthSubset) \leq \kthSetMaxSum$.
 Observe the shared \textit{choice} state.
 There, $\playerOne$ has the choice to go up to state $\kthExpState$ or down to state $\kthWCState$.
 Both belong to $\playerTwo$.
 Again, probabilities for the stochastic model of the adversary are depicted in Fig.~\ref{fig:ts_NPhardChoiceGadget}.
-So, in $\kthExpState$, an arbitrary strategy of $\playerTwo$ can decide to impose cost $\kthWeightA$ or cost $\kthWeightB$ before reaching the target set of the game (notice we have set the weight of the self-loop to zero on the target set, as discussed previously).
+So, in $\kthExpState$, an arbitrary strategy of $\playerTwo$ can decide to impose cost $\kthWeightA$ or cost $\kthWeightB$ before reaching the target set of the game.
 Nonetheless, the stochastic model $\stratStoch$ of $\playerTwo$ assigns probability zero to the edge of weight $\kthWeightA$: the expectation of any strategy of $\playerOne$ against this stochastic model will be independent of the value $\kthWeightA$.
-In $\kthWCState$, the cost added is always equal to $\kthWeightC$.
-Intuitively, we will choose values so that to minimize his expected cost-to-target, $\playerOne$ should choose $\kthExpState$, but also so that the worst-case requirement implies that it is only safe to choose this state if the previous path defined a subset that satisfies the bound $\kthSizeFct(\kthSubset) \leq \kthSetMaxSum$ given by the $K^{th}$ largest subset problem.
+In $\kthWCState$, the cost added is always equal to~$\kthWeightC$.
+Intuitively, we will choose values so that to minimize his expected cost-to-target, $\playerOne$ should choose~$\kthExpState$, but also so that the worst-case requirement implies that it is only safe to choose this state if the previous path defined a subset that satisfies the bound $\kthSizeFct(\kthSubset) \leq \kthSetMaxSum$ given by the $K^{th}$ largest subset problem.